nehanataraj/heartdisease-workshop/README.md

 # heartdisease-workshop

-Lambert Data Science heart disease detection workshop
+Heart disease detection workshop ran by Lambert Data Science Initative as an introduction to neural networks Created and presented by Sebastian Wu.